Mameta29/decentralized-editor/README.md

 ## 🏆 Hackathon Context

 This project was developed as part of [Hackathon Name], where we aimed to revolutionize document editing by combining the power of real-time collaboration with the security and ownership benefits of decentralized storage.

-## 🤝 Contribution

-We welcome contributions!
-Please see our [Contribution Guidelines](CONTRIBUTING.md) for more information.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Join us in reshaping the future of document editing – where collaboration meets decentralization! 🚀📝🔗